eman-alatawi/FaveOne-FrontEnd/README.md

 - The users/Visitors can search for Movies or Dramas by Title, and search for Actors or Movie-Drama's Catagory by Name.

-- In order to see the details of the Dramas/Movies/Actors and watch the episodes you should join first.

 ## Images